 We have invited some of Hawaii’s best surf artists, photographers and collectors to feature their work and show the public how surfing is documented as an art form and as a lifestyle.

 Join us as we kick off the winter season on the North Shore and celebrate the world’s greatest sport!

 A portion of the art sales this weekend will go towards the humanitarian work of Surfing The Nations.

 As early as pre-school, I remember bodysurfing in the Wilmington area of North Carolina.
-Some of my beach vacation memories are filled with warm sun, but more often than not, the clouds were ominous, the thunder ripped through the air and the waves were, what my sister and I called at that age, ‘angry’.
+A few of my beach vacation memories are filled with warm sun, but more often than not, the clouds were ominous, the thunder ripped through the air and the waves were, what my sister and I called at that age,’angry’.
 This was because our family vacations always coincided with the East Coast’s hurricane season.
 My Dad is something of a nature lover, a man who meets it with awe and curiosity and taught us to do the same.
-Those two combined meant we were always set to ride out the storm even when the locals were boarding up and heading out.
-One day during Hurricane Charlie, our Dad looked out the window and declared we were’ going for a walk to look at the waves’.
-We hoofed it through the wind and the trees whipping back and forth and joined the party of two that were already at the beach- the news anchor and her cameraman (Needless to say, ‘storm chaser’ was on my list of possible career choices having gotten pretty comfortable with them.)
+Those two combined meant we were always set to ride out the storm when even the locals were boarding up and heading out.
+One day, while in Charleston, South Carolina during Hurricane Charlie, our Dad looked out the window and declared we were’ going for a walk to look at the waves’.
+We hoofed it through the wind and the trees whipping back and forth and joined the party of two that were already at the beach- the news anchor and her cameraman (Needless to say, ‘storm chaser’ was on my list of possible career choices, having gotten pretty comfortable with them.)
 Continue Reading